vistle/vistle/vistle/insitu/message/README.md

 The InSituShmMessage sends and receives on all ranks independently.

 The SyncShmIDs class provides utility to synchronize the shm-object ids of vistle objects.
 Use the createVistleObject function in the simulation adapters to make sure the object ids are synced.
-In single process mode this class is redundant.
+In single process mode this class is only a dummy.